Foods for Happiness: 19 Mood-Boosting Foods

 Bananas are a nutritious mood-boosting food.
 They are high in fiber, an excellent source of vitamin B6, and a good source of vitamin C, copper, and manganese.
 Vitamin B6 helps the body produce serotonin, which is a mood-stabilizing hormone.

 Additionally, green bananas and bananas that are not-quite-ripe are a good source of prebiotics.
 While probiotics are considered “good” bacteria, prebiotics help feed the gut bacteria and promote a healthy gut microbiome.
 Because of the gut-brain axis, a healthy gut microbiome helps promote brain health, mood, and happiness.

-If you’re looking for foods that improve mood and happiness, this breakfast banana split is right up your alley.
+If you’re looking for foods that improve mood and happiness, try a breakfast banana split!

 Examples of legumes and beans include: